Directed by Stanley Donen

 It still has that awkward third act to get through after this, and there's no denying that Give a Girl a Break has fully blown its load.
 Everything afterward is sort of flailing and unsatisfying; and that's a pity when up till this point it has done everything mid-century musicals should do, but didn't manage as often as you think.
 The great is really, really great, however, and a mediocre ending doesn't override that.
 (And besides, at 84 minutes, how much of a mediocre ending could it even have?
 That's arguably even a problem: the Champions' plotline barely concludes before fading to black.)
 Still, like Cummings and the Champions' Lovely to Look At, it deserves better than it ever got, another nearly-forgotten obscurity that, if the world were fair, would rank in the top-tier of its whole era.

-*Technically, this title belongs to Gene Kelly's ballet anthology, Invitation To the Dance, insofar as the dancing content of that film is effectively 100%.
-However, as an outlier that can't be interestingly compared on this metric to the rest of its genre anyway, it doesn't count.
-Belle of New York also beats it, though not very honorably.
+*Technically, this title belongs to Gene Kelly's ballet anthology, Invitation To the Dance, insofar as the dancing content of that film is effectively 100%; another anthology, Ziegfield Follies, probably approaches 75%.
+However, as outliers that can't be interestingly compared on this metric to the rest of their genre anyway, they obviously don't count.
+Now, The Belle of New York beats it fair and square—but, not entirely honorably.